johnmcfarlane/papers/c++/error-handling.md

   etc..
 * provider: implementer of the toolchain used to build the program
 * user: the program author(s)
-* user contract violation: undefined behaviour
+* violation by user: undefined behaviour

 Note: while this document focuses on run-time disappointment, authors are encouraged to use static typing to surface defects earlier in the development process.